-In practice the main interferences in a solution containing MA will come from the signals due to residual non-deuterated solvent.
-The chemical shifts of these signals are given in Table 2 below.
-Note that in the case of solutions in D_2O the signal due to residual HDO could potentially be attenuated if desired by the use of a (water) signal suppression pulse sequence, at the cost of introducing some additional non-linearity into the signal responses.29
+In practice the main interferences in a qNMR solution using DMSO2 as internal standard come from the residual non-deuterated solvent.
+The approximate chemical shifts of these signals are given in Table 2 below.
+In the case of solutions in D2O the signal due to residual HDO could be attenuated if desired by the use of a (water) signal suppression pulse sequence, at the cost of introducing additional non-linearity into the signal responses.29